TZstatsADS/Fall2018-Project4-sec2-grp3/README.md

 	+ Wanyi Zheng (wz2409)
 + Paper: C1 + D3

 + Project summary: In this project, we created an OCR post-processing procedure to enhance Tesseract OCR output.
+The fisrt step is detecting garbage out from the OCR output by extracting features, also building and training SVM models to predict the garbage label for all tokens.
+For the error correction part, among those errors that detectable, the set of binary digrams can be used to attempt correction.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.